PabloPalaciosAlonso/Fractal-Cluster/README.md

 # Fractal cluster
 P. Palacios Alonso 2022.

-fc - Generates a random set of positions of spheres in a fractal cluster.
+fc - Generates a random set of positions of spheres in a fractal cluster using the algorithm described in [1](https://doi.org/10.1006/jcis.2000.7027) .

 In a fractal cluster the number of particles in the cluster and its gyration radius verifies,